 There are a lot of misconceptions about the Product Backlog.
-In fact, I would say it is probably the least understood artifact of Scrum.
+In fact, I would say it is probably the least understood artefact of Scrum.
 Getting it wrong can cause big problems, not just for your product and its roadmap, but for your developers too.
-Being a product owner and managing this thing is hard job, and easy to get wrong.
+Being a product owner is a hard job, and easy to get wrong.
 This article will dispel some of the misconceptions about the product backlog.

 A lot of people think the product backlog is basically a big list of user stories, ranked in order, from highest to lowest priority.
 Like if you had a big spreadsheet, and every row in the spreadsheet was a user story, with an identifier, a name, and a description, And that’s your backlog.

 This seems nice and simple, but it is a terrible product backlog, for a number of reasons:

 A good product backlog begins with a roadmap, which is a very high-level view of the future of the product.
 There is obviously a lot we don’t know at the beginning, but a product owner should start with a roadmap and a vision of how the product might evolve.
 And then start breaking that roadmap down into features or epics, and releases or horizons.
 This lets you:

 Features and epics can go in the backlog.
 And they can have their own description, value, risk, benefits, dependencies and acceptance criteria defined.
 They can be assessed and prioritised, All of this provides the “bigger picture”.
 If you just have a list of stories, then as someone once said, you have “a bag of leaves, instead of a tree”.

 So you do want stories in your backlog, but you want other things too.
 And you want the stories to flow on from those other things.
 The stories go in last, not first.
 So if you want a tree: